 We are exposed to market risk from changes in interest rates on our debt, which bears interest, at USD LIBOR plus a margin between 1.25% and 2.25%.
-As of March 30, 2022, we had outstanding borrowings of \$40.0 million under our 2018 Revolver, \$10.0 million of letters of credit in support of our insurance programs, and the applicable margin on outstanding borrowings under 2018 Revolver was 1.5%.
-In addition, certain tenors of LIBOR were phased out as of December 31, 2021 and the remaining tenors of LIBOR will be phased out as of June 30, 2023.
-Organizations are currently working on industry wide and company specific transition plans as it relates to financial and other derivative contracts exposed to LIBOR.
-Prior to LIBOR phasing out, we are likely to enter into an amendment to the 2018 Credit Agreement and we cannot predict what alternative index would be negotiated with our lenders.
-If future rates based upon a successor rate are higher than LIBOR rates as currently determined or if our lenders have increased costs due to changes in LIBOR, we may experience potential increases in interest rates on our variable rate debt, which could adversely impact our interest expense, results of operations and cash flows.
-After giving effect to the \$40.0 million of interest rate swaps described below, we effectively did not have any long-term debt subject to variations in interest rates as of March 30, 2022 and as such, a one percent increase in the variable rate of interest would not result in a material increase in annual interest expense.
+As of June 29, 2022, we had outstanding borrowings of \$40.0 million under our 2018 Revolver, \$10.0 million of letters of credit in support of our insurance programs, and the applicable margin on outstanding borrowings under 2018 Revolver was 1.5%.
+After giving effect to the \$40.0 million of interest rate swaps described below, we effectively did not have any long-term debt subject to variations in interest rates as of June 29, 2022 and as such, a one percent increase in the variable rate of interest would not result in a material increase in annual interest expense.